grpc-ecosystem/grpc-gateway/docs/_docs/inject_router.md

 title: Adding custom routes to the mux
 ---

-# How do I use this?
+# Adding custom routes to the mux

 The grpc gateway v2 allows you inject custom router in grpc gateway.